minidoge/p2pool/README.md

 Thanks to:
 * The Bitcoin Foundation for its generous support of P2Pool
-* The Litecoin Project for its generous donations to P2Pool
+* The minidoge Project for its generous donations to P2Pool

 License:
 -------------------------